POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-posteriori studies

 \subsection{Transverse pressure gradient}

 Last, we apply the POD-augmented WM in a channel subjected to a suddenly imposed TPG.
 A schematic of the flow was shown in figure \ref{fig:sketch-chan}(b) already.
 The channel is initially at a Reynolds number $Re_\tau=1000$.
 The magnitude of the TPG is $10(\tau_{w,0}/\delta)$.
 Table \ref{tab:SPG} shows the WMLES details.
 Figure \ref{fig:SPG1}(a, b) shows the WMLES result.
 We observe the following.
-Firstly, the POD-augmented wall model captures the initial decrease in the $x$ direction wall-shear stress and gives wall-shear stress predictions that agree more closely with the DNS than the other models (comparing figure \ref{fig:SPG1} and figure \ref{fig:sketch-chan}(d)).
-Secondly, the $x$ direction wall-shear stress behaves differently from one realization to another, whereas the $z$ direction wall-shear stress behaves similarly between the different realizations.
-Thirdly, the POD-augmented WM gives more accurate $z$ direction wall-shear stress predictions than the EWM.
+Firstly, the POD-augmented wall model captures the initial decrease in the streamwise wall-shear stress and gives wall-shear stress predictions that agree more closely with the DNS than the other models (comparing figure \ref{fig:SPG1}(a) and figure \ref{fig:sketch-chan}(d)).
+Secondly, the streamwise wall-shear stress behaves differently from one realization to another, whereas the spanwise wall-shear stress behaves similarly between the different realizations.
+Thirdly, the POD-augmented WM gives more accurate spanwise wall-shear stress predictions than the EWM.

 Repeating the exercise in \S \ref{subsec:APG}, we can show that wall modeling is not critical to the prediction of the flow rate.
 We can also reconstruct the velocity profiles and explain why the POD-augmented WM outperforms the EWM.
 These results, however, are repetitive and therefore are not shown here for brevity.